 There are two different versions of 3D WebView for Android, which use different browser engines:

-- 3D WebView for Android with Gecko Engine embeds Mozilla's Gecko Browser Engine, which provides significantly better support for video, WebGL, and mouse interactions on VR headsets.
+- 3D WebView for Android with Gecko Engine embeds Mozilla's Gecko Browser Engine, which provides better stability and provides better support for mouse interactions on VR headsets.

-The original 3D WebView for Android package is recommended for normal Android development because its native library size is smaller.
+The original 3D WebView for Android package is recommended for normal Android development because its native library size is smaller and because it supports Native 2D Mode.
 However, if you're developing for a VR headset like Oculus Quest, then 3D WebView for Android with Gecko Engine is recommended instead.
 Or if you prefer, you can use both versions together in order to get the best of both worlds.
 A more detailed comparison of the two versions is provided below.

 - Has a small storage footprint (< 2 MB), because the browser engine is built into the operating system instead of the library.